ekalbers/reading-notes/301/class05.md

-# Putting it all togethe
+# Putting it all together

   - These readings help us to understand the most optimal way for structuring our apps as well as exploring higher-order functions to help us understand how certain functions work and the benefits of writing functions that way.